dblanding/lidar-scan-map/README.md

 * Finds the best fit lines through the scan points
 * Displays a plot of the points and the best fit lines.

-The Arduimo controls the motors through an Adafruit motor shield
+The Arduino controls the motors through an Adafruit motor shield

 ![plot showing data points & best-fit lines](images/scandata.png)